IDT-ITI/SD-VSum/README.md

 S-VideoXum is a dataset for Script-driven Video Summarization, which derived from the existing VideoXum large-scale dataset (the latter is used for cross-modal video summarization).

-You can download the S-VideoXum dataset, including the h5 file with CLIP features, grountruth scores, the json file with the dataset splits, and the text annotations from the following link:
+You can download the S-VideoXum dataset, including the h5 file with CLIP features, ground-truth scores, the json file with the dataset splits, and the text annotations from the following link:

 [Zenodo: S-VideoXum: A Dataset for Script-driven Video Summarization](https://zenodo.org/records/15349075)